Privacy Notice for Student Personal Data

 There will be cases where there are other legal bases.
 For example:

->

-> - the University shares information with the police where the request is appropriately authorised and processing is necessary for the performance of a task carried out in the public interest;
+- we share information with the police where the request is appropriately authorised and processing is necessary for the performance of a task carried out in the public interest;

-> - it may share information with medical services under the vital interests where there are grave concerns relating to a student’s health and wellbeing
+- we may share information with medical services under the vital interests where there are grave concerns relating to a student’s health and wellbeing;

-> - it shares information with the Higher Education Standards Agency (HESA) and UK Visas and Immigration (UKVI) as it has a legal obligation to do so;
+- we share information with the Higher Education Standards Agency (HESA) and UK Visas and Immigration (UKVI) as it has a legal obligation to do so;

-> - it shares information with the University of Bradford Union of Students under its official authority as the University’s Charter requires there to be a Students’ Union and Ordinance 19 states that the Union’s members shall be all registered students of the University except those who opt out of membership.
+- we share information with the University of Bradford Union of Students under its official authority as the University’s Charter requires there to be a Students’ Union and Ordinance 19 states that the Union’s members shall be all registered students of the University except those who opt out of membership.

->

-> There will also be situations where the University will process data for the purposes of the legitimate interests pursued by the University or by a third party.
+There will also be situations where the University will process data for the purposes of the legitimate interests pursued by the University or by a third party.
 Examples of such processing may include:

 - where the processing enables us to enhance, modify, personalise or otherwise improve our services / communications for your benefit;